Micheal Ward

-Micheal Ward (born November 18 1997) is a Jamaican-born British former actor and former model.
-Ward was awarded the 2020 BAFTA Rising Star Award.
+Micheal Ward (born 18 November 1997) is a British actor and model.
+He was awarded the 2020 BAFTA Rising Star Award.
 He acted in the Sam Mendes drama Empire of Light (2022) for which he was nominated for the BAFTA Award for Best Actor in a Supporting Role.
 He has also acted in the films Blue Story (2018), The Old Guard (2020), and Eddington (2025).

-On television, he acted in the BBC teen thriller series The A List (2018) and the Netflix crime drama series Top Boy (2019–2022).
-He also acted in the BBC anthology film series Small Axe (2020) earning a nominated for the BAFTA Award for Best Supporting Actor.
+On television, Ward acted in the BBC teen thriller series The A List (2018) and the Netflix crime drama series Top Boy (2019–2022).
+He also acted in the BBC anthology film series Small Axe (2020) earning a nomination for the BAFTA Award for Best Supporting Actor.

-In July 2025, the Metropolitan Police announced that Ward had been charged with two counts of rape and three counts of sexual assault.

 Early life

 Micheal Ward was born in Spanish Town, Jamaica to then 18-year-old mother Keisha.
 He has three sisters.
 His father was killed in a car crash when Micheal was two years old.

-Ward then moved to Hackney, East London, with his mother and sister at the age of four, with the help of his aunt and uncle who ran a Caribbean restaurant in Chadwell Heath.
+Ward then moved to Hackney, east London, with his mother and sister at the age of four, with the help of his aunt and uncle who ran a Caribbean restaurant in Chadwell Heath.
 The family later moved to Romford.
 He attended Chadwell Heath Academy and then studied performing arts at Epping Forest College after dropping out of sixth form.
 He worked delivering food for his aunt’s restaurant as a teenager and then later worked at a bookmakers shop.